Troon-Technologies-LLC/TriQuetaSmartContract/docs/CommandstoRun.md

-## How to Deploy and Test the Top Shot Contract in VSCode
+## How to Deploy and Test the TriQueta Contract in VSCode

 The first step for using any smart contract is deploying it to the blockchain, or emulator in our case.
 Do these commands in vscode.